awsdocs/amazon-mwaa-user-guide/doc_source/t-create-update-environment.md

 1. Check Apache Airflow logs\.
 If you enabled Apache Airflow logs, verify your log groups were created successfully on the [Logs groups page](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups) on the CloudWatch console\.
 If you see blank logs, the most common reason is due to missing permissions in your execution role for CloudWatch or Amazon S3 where logs are written\.
 To learn more, see [Execution role](mwaa-create-role.md)\.

 1. Check Apache Airflow configuration options\.
 If you're using Secrets Manager, verify that the key\-value pairs you specified as an Apache Airflow configuration option were configured correctly\.
-To learn more, see [Configuring an Apache Airflow connection using a Secrets Manager secret key](connections-secrets-manager.md)\.
+To learn more, see [Configuring an Apache Airflow connection using a Secrets Manager secret](connections-secrets-manager.md)\.

 1. Check VPC network configuration\.
 To learn more, see [I tried to create an environment and it's stuck in the "Creating" state](#t-stuck-failure)\.